osbourn/elytratweaksmod/README.md

 The config is stored in a JSON file, but if you are using Mod Menu and Cloth Config you will see a config menu.
 Cloth Config is highly recommended because it shows a description of each setting.

+## License

+Elytra Tweaks is licensed under the GNU General Public License, version 3 or later.
+In short, this means you can modify and distribute the mod provided you make your new version open source under the GPLv3.
+You are allowed to use this in any modpack.
+Please contact me if you would like any permissions beyond what is in the GPL.

+The source code can be found here: https://github.com/osbourn/elytratweaksmod